Preventing violence in your Manitoba workplace | CFIB

 Visit Preventing harassment at your Manitoba company for information and a template to set up your own harassment prevention policy.

 CFIB’s Business Advisors are available to help you understand Manitoba's Workplace Safety & Health requirements.
-You can reach us at 1-888-234-2232 or [email protected].
+You can reach us at 1-833-568-2342 or firstname.lastname@example.org.